Meet Momma Mac - My Food Allergy Mom

 I'm so excited to kick off this week!
 Not only does today mark the start of Food Allergy Awareness Week, but it is also Mother's Day!
 I am really looking forward to celebrating with the food allergy community and with my mom.

 I think it goes without saying that food allergy moms are incredible and strong beings.
 The stress, the emotions, and, most importantly, the care and protection they give their children suffering from a life-threatening disease are incredible.
 I give my mom a lot of credit.
 She became a food allergy mom during an age when food allergies were not widely popular and there was no internet to help her at a moment's notice.
 She learned on her own how to care for me, how to properly treat my symptoms, how to cook around my restrictions, and how to advocate for me before I was able to do it myself.
-Food allergy moms are a key figure in our food allergy community!
+Food allergy moms are key figures in our food allergy community!

 And that is why I am so excited to formally introduce you to my mom, better known as Momma Mac!
 After many blogs from my point of view, I thought it would be fun to sit down with my mom and ask her some questions about what it was like raising a child with food allergies in the early 90s.
 So, without further ado, here we go!